 Next day, the shootings and bombings in Paris were all over the news.

 My time in London was bookended by memorial services.
-When I arrived, the British were honoring those who died in WWI.
-When I left, they were memorializing those who lost their lives in Paris.
+When I arrived, the British were honoring those who died in World War I. When I left, they were memorializing those who lost their lives in Paris.
 Candlelight ceremonies were held in Trafalgar Square.
 Bouquets of flowers blossomed around the fountains.

-Outside the Tate Modern I watched a Jerry-Garcia-lookalike street performer begin to play “Johnny B Goode.”
+Outside the Tate Modern I watched am older street performer begin to play “Johnny B Goode.”
 A group of high-school kids, probably a class on an outing to the museum, waited nearby for a bus.
 I was expecting ambivalence on their part, perhaps even eye-rolling.

 But they engaged, circling the guitar player, listening, dancing, taking selfies with him, even throwing coins into his case.
 He happily repeated the song twice for them, then played Bob Marley’s “Every Little Thing Gonna Be Alright.”